Stability of the tangent bundle through conifold transitions: The geometry of conifold transitions

 \begin{defn} Let $X$ be a smooth, compact, complex $3$-fold.
 A conifold transition of $X$, denoted $X\rightarrow \underline{X} \leadsto X_{t}$ consists of a holomorphic map $\pi:X \rightarrow \underline{X}$ and family $\mu:\mathcal{X} \rightarrow \Delta$ with $\mu^{-1}(0)= \underline{X}$ such that \begin{enumerate} \item $\pi: X \rightarrow \underline{X}$ contracts a collection of disjoint $(-1,-1)$ curves $C_1,\ldots, C_k$ to isolated, ordinary double point singularities $p_1, \ldots, p_k \in \underline{X}$, and $\pi$ is a biholomorphism $X\setminus \cup_i C_i \rightarrow \underline{X} \setminus \{p_1,\ldots, p_k\}$. \item $\mu:\mathcal{X} \rightarrow \Delta$ is a holomorphic smoothing of $\underline{X} = \mu^{-1}(0)$ and $X_t= \mu^{-1}(t)$. \end{enumerate} \end{defn}

 Said informally, a conifold transition consists of contracting a collection of disjoint $(-1,-1)$ curves followed by smoothing the resulting double point singularities.
+At the level of topology, removing a neighborhood of the singular points of $\underline{X}$ leaves a boundary $S^2 \times S^3$, and either side of the transition corresponds topologically to gluing $S^2 \times B^4$ or $B^3 \times S^3$ along this boundary (see e.g. \cite{Rossi} for details).
+Thus conifold transitions allow travel between Calabi-Yau threefolds of different topology by degenerating 2-cycles and introducing 3-cycles.
 By the above discussion, Theorem~\ref{thm: Friedman} gives necessary and sufficient conditions for the existence of conifold transitions.